yoanisgil/locust-grafana/README.md

 docker-compose run loust --host=http://www.google.com
 ```

-Depending on your hardware resources you might need to fire the command above twice since it takes a while to steup grafana and statds for the first time.
+Depending on your hardware resources you might need to fire the command above twice since it takes a while to steup grafana and InfluxDB for the first time.
 Just hit Ctrl+C and relaunch the command and you should be good to go (I intended to fix this by adding an exponential backoff check on influxdb/grafana endpoints rediability).

 And visit the usual locust web interface at http://localhost:8089